kateuj/instacook/README.md

 I have annotated within my code where these site.

 * **EmailJS** - I have annotated in my code where EmailJS API code appears for the contact form.

+* **Recipe Ingredients and Instructions formatting** - Do add breaks into the instructions and ingredient lists of recipes, I used this solution to change '/n' to 'br' breaks for better readability: [Line Breaks Solutions](https://stackoverflow.com/questions/3206344/passing-html-to-template-using-flask-jinja2)

 * **Dropdown Filters** - I used the following articles to help formulate the code for my dropdown filters on the search page:
     * [Query String Parameters](https://www.claravine.com/a-query-on-using-query-strings-parameters/) - reading through this gave me the idea to use this particular solution for this feature.